electron/electron/docs/tutorial/security.md

 _Recommendation is Electron's default_

-By default, Electron will now allow websites loaded over `HTTPS` to load and execute scripts, CSS, or plugins from insecure sources (`HTTP`).
+By default, Electron will not allow websites loaded over `HTTPS` to load and execute scripts, CSS, or plugins from insecure sources (`HTTP`).
 Setting the property `allowRunningInsecureContent` to `true` disables that protection.